 When the office determined Matilda was buried in Precious Blood, they also said that there was a Napoleon Beauregard there too.
 This was a surprise to me.
 My second great grandfather was named Napoleon.
 I don’t know if this is the same person or if it was meant to be Pierre.
 I believe him to be buried in Norwich Bridge Cemetery in Huntington.
 His name is listed on a headstone, but some of the information on the headstone is incorrect, so I don’t know.

-George and Julia (Abbott) Flint
+George Flint and Julia Abbott

 George Edward Flint and Julia Etta Abbott were my second great grandparents.
 Their ancestors had lived in the Windsor County, Vermont area for several generations.
 Most of their descendants stayed in the same area.
 One exception was their son and my great grandfather, .
 He first moved to Springfield, MA, then Rochester, NY and finally California.